 - ‘Pyrrhic dissolution: Transaction costs of the Turnbull coup‘, Jan 2017, a review of The Turnbull Gamble for Australian Book Review.

 - ‘Thinking like hawks‘, August 2016, a review of the Quarterly Essay Firing Line for Australian Book Review.

 - ‘First as tragedy, second as farce‘, June 2016, a review of The Road To Ruin and Credlin & Co. for Australian Book Review.

 2. The Last Flood Trilogy A childhood daydream pursued sporadically for fun.
-Lucas self published the debut, Cleopatra’s Daughter, online in 2016.
+Lucas self published the first book, Cleopatra’s Daughter, online in 2016.
 He is currently way too busy to write the sequel.

 3. Bite Sized Books Three novellas containing: coming-of-age urban horror, thirteen short stories circa the social fringes, scifi dystopia.